-Americans are expected to eat a lot of meat in 2018, and, while many might think, “Well, I don’t eat that much,” they might be surprised by just how much meat (and dairy) they actually consume every day.
-This is an important consideration in water footprints because it takes a lot of water to make animal products.
-With a little awareness and guidance from the USDA, it’s easy to meet daily protein needs without consuming so much.
+While many Americans expect to eat a certain amount of meat, and many might think, “Well, I don’t eat that much,” they might be surprised by just how much meat (and dairy) they actually consume every day.
+This is an important consideration in water footprints because the water footprint of meat and dairy can be much higher than that of produce.
+With a little awareness and guidance from the USDA, it’s easy to meet daily protein needs without consuming so much meat.

 Americans eat a lot of meat

 Here’s a quiz: How many pounds of meat does the average American eat every year?
 The answer might be a little shocking to some.
-According to the USDA, Americans, on average, are on track to eat in 2018, which works out to more than half a pound a day.
+According to the USDA, Americans, on average, are on track to eat 222 pounds of red meat and poultry in 2018, which works out to more than half a pound a day.
 Many probably think, “I don’t eat that much meat,” but if they kept track, they might be surprised by just how much meat (and dairy, for that matter) they actually consume.

 Daily Meat Consumption in the US

 As shown in Figure 1, US per capita consumption of beef, pork, lamb and poultry has hovered around 200 pounds per year but has been steadily increasing since the 1970s.
 This is an important consideration when it comes to water conservation because meat and dairy production has a large water footprint.
 The actual number varies from animal to animal and depends on the environmental conditions under which they were raised, how animals are raised – whether they were grass-fed or grain-fed – and whether or not their feed came from irrigated crops.

 Take beef, for example.
 The water footprint is contested by some in the livestock industry who disagree with how the water footprint is calculated.
 Nevertheless, research suggests that, on average, it takes about 1800 gallons of water to produce one pound of beef, which translates to around 450 gallons for a quarter pound hamburger.